 You want a biocide that attacks bacteria in a variety of ways, the more kill mechanisms the better.
 Copper's two oxidized states means it kills longer, more efficiently, and more actively.
 The addition of the toxic superoxide adds even more efficacy to copper, creating the destructive free radical which causes further bacteria cell death.

-Part 2 will compare silver and copper's biocidal activity.
+Part 2 compares silver and copper's biocidal activity.
 Tune in to see how effective these two metals are under a variety of environments.
-To learn more about copper's kill mechanisms, click the link below.